Each year we award an outstanding individual for their fundamental contributions to gastroenterology as a whole and the UEG community in particular.

 - whose contributions, leadership and impact have been of importance for the UEG community

-Professor Peter Malfertheiner is widely acknowledged by the gastroenterology community in Europe for his accomplishments as initiator, leader and mentor that have improved the lives of patients.
+Professor Peter Milla is widely acknowledged by the gastroenterology community in Europe and globally as an outstanding Clinician Scientist, leader and mentor who enabled and improved the lives of children and adults.

 - M: +43 699 1997 16 08